Trump Tariff Ruling, Texas Abortion Medication Bill, New Dietary Guidelines

 The definition of a healthy eating pattern has remained pretty consistent over the years, emphasizing vegetables and fruits, whole grains, lean meat, and limiting certain foods like saturated fat, added sugar.

-That's echoed in the newest report, but Kennedy has made no secret of his love for beef tallow and meat more broadly.
+That's echoed in the newest report.
+But Kennedy has made no secret of his love for beef tallow and meat more broadly.

 So that could be one change we see.

 He's also called for elevating the role of whole fat dairy.
+Ultra-processed food is another area to watch.

 She was on the 2025 committee and says some people have misunderstood their findings.